EliAndrewC/l7r/setting/l7r.md

 One of the best duelists in all of Phoenix lands, it was Tsukune who defeated Matsu Gohei in the Sunset Blade Trials last year.
 She has since come to the Temple of Bishamon to further train in the city's dojos and test herself physically and spiritually.
 Tsukune is still young enough that she could become Emerald Champion if Bayushi Karasu were to die or retire, assuming she is able to reach the peak of mastery of her art.

 More recently there has been speculation about what might happen when Gohei arrives in the city, alongside Hantei Daigotsu and Akodo Godaigo and Kitsu Okura.
-The Phoenix and the Lion clans are now at peace, but there is less danger of provoking a war or other escalations if a conflict occurs between them.
+The Phoenix and the Lion clans are now at peace, so there is less danger of provoking a war or other escalations if a conflict occurs between them.
 On the other hand, Akodo Toturi's new wife is Isawa Kaede, so it may be the case that as a relatively pacifistic Phoenix, Tsukune does not wish to start an altercation, and as a relatively loyal Lion, Gohei would be afraid to start one.

 ### Shinjo no Dorai Yuriko